spectrocloud/librarium/content/docs/09.5-security/10-saas-operation.md

 ## Tenant Cluster Security

-Tenant clusters can be deployed in a virtual private network in the cloud (VPC).
+Tenant clusters can be deployed in a VPC.
 Each tenant cluster has a management agent that runs as a pod.
 This agent has an outbound internet connection to Palette using static network address translation (NATS) with transport layer security (TLS) protocol v1.2 or higher and a hardened cipher suite.
 The agent periodically reports health, heartbeat, and statistics and connects to Palette's public repository over HTTPS for any out-of-the-box integration packs.

-The following design principles ensure tenant isolation:
+We us the following design principles ensure tenant isolation:

 <br />